Hard QBFs for Merge Resolution: Lower bounds

-The proof proceeds as follows: Let $\Pi$ be a $(A\cup B)$-regular \MRes\ refutation of $\CR_n$.
-Since every axiom has a variable from $A\cup B$ while the final clause in $\Pi$ is empty, there is a maximal ``component'' of the proof leading to and including the final line, where all clauses are $(A\cup B)$-free.
+The high level idea is the same as the $\LQParity$ lower bound in \Cref{subsec:LQParity-lb}.
+Let $\Pi$ be a $(A\cup B)$-regular \MRes\ refutation of $\CR_n$.
+Since every axiom has a variable from $A\cup B$ while the final clause in $\Pi$ is empty, there is a maximal ``component'' (say $\mathcal{S}$) of the proof leading to and including the final line, where all clauses are $(A\cup B)$-free.
 The clauses in this component involve only the $X$ variables.
-We show that the ``boundary'' of this component is large, by showing in \cref{lem:CR-regular-width} that each clause here must be wide.
+We show that the ``boundary'' $\partial{\mathcal{S}}$ of this component is large, by showing in \Cref{lem:CR-regular-width} that each clause here must be wide.
 (This idea was used in \cite{PeitlSS19a} to show that $\CR$ is hard for reductionless $\LDQRes$.)

 To establish the width bound, we first note that except for the axioms $L_A,L_B$, no lines have trivial strategies.
 Since the pivots at the boundary are variables from $A\cup B$, which are all to the right of $z$, the merge maps incoming into each boundary resolution must be isomorphic.
 By analysing what axiom clauses cannot be used to derive lines just above the boundary, we show that many variables are absent in the corresponding merge maps, and invoking soundness of $\MRes$, we show that they must then be present in the boundary clause, making it wide.